Jeremy-Barnes/Critters.NET/GettingStarted.md

     ENCODING = 'UTF8'
     CONNECTION LIMIT = -1;

-In the left hand pane open Servers > PostgreSQL 11 > right click on 'CrittersDB' and go to Query Tool
+In the left hand pane open Servers > PostgreSQL 12 > Databases > right click on 'CrittersDB' and go to Query Tool

 Run these commands: